GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/var_expansion_indirection_and_stack_parameterization.rst

 =======================================================================

-In this tutorial, you will learn how to use variable expansion, indirection, and software stack parameterization when generating experiments for `WRF <https://www.mmm.ucar.edu/models/wrf>`_, a free and open-source application for atmospheric research and operational forecasting applications.
+In this tutorial, you will learn how to use variable expansion, indirection, and software stack parameterization when generating experiments.
+For this tutorial, we will use
+`WRF <https://www.mmm.ucar.edu/models/wrf>`_, a free and open-source application for atmospheric research and operational forecasting applications.